Raezroth/Linux-ARM-Gaming-Chroot/README.md

 sudo systemctl restart systemd-binfmt
 ```

-## Install steam and libappindicator1, then add i386 multiarch after steam has launched.
+## Chroot back intoo the container and Install steam and libappindicator1, then add i386 multiarch after steam has launched.
 ```
 mkdir ~/Downloads